rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 ```

 Note that, since the level-order trace of a document tree can be described
-as a sequence of disjoint child orders, certain improvements are obviously
+as a sequence of disjoint child orders, certain improvements are possible.
-possible.
-However, the point of this discussion is, at this point not on
-highly efficient implementations, which is why the above pseudocode is
+However, the point of this discussion is not on efficiency, which is why
-identical to that of the pre-order traversal.
+the pseudocode is **identical to that of the pre-order traversal**.

 Note that the first index of an array in a real-world implementation has
-in general a value of 0/zero - i.e. a zero-based arrays.
+in general a value of 0/zero - i.e. zero-based arrays.
 However, in this
 discussion, any index-order is assumed to have an index value of 1/one as
 its first index - i.e. one-based sequences.

-Based on that, the invalid
+Note that, in the context of a backward-oriented encoding, the invalid
-reference (x) is assumed to be 0/zero (or negative).
+reference (x) is assumed to have a value of `0/zero`.